Ecotrust/COMET-Farm/README.md

   Results_***.aggregate.csv
 ```

-How to use model run XML:
+### How to generate results CSVs from E-mail results

+1. Unzipped the compressed results
   * save XML from COMET-Farm results email to somewhere on your local machine
     (*e.g.,* `COMET-Farm/results/<model_output.xml>`)
   * open a terminal window